 Skip to main content

-All vehicles transported to Iceland must be pre-registered with the Icelandic Transportation Authority.
+All vehicles transported to Iceland must be pre-registered with the Icelandic Transport Authority.
+This applies to new and used vehicles.

 The process